Higg0/Getting-Started-PSH/README.md

 # Getting-Started-PSH
-GitHub assignment for Darden - Software Dev class
+This is a GitHub assignment for a Software Dev class at Darden

+I created a repository!